 He shows interest in art innovation: media experimentation, and art theory and practices.
 Mitot’s artworks reflect the Borneo indigenous people, especially through myths, symbols, and ritual ceremonies.
 Mitot has been the recipient of several awards and has held numerous exhibitions within Malaysia.

 Back in 1955, the curator of the Sarawak Museum, Tom Harisson, brought six highly talented Berawan individuals from the Longhouse of Long Jegan located near the banks of the Tinjar River to Kuching.
 He commissioned the men to paint panels for the ceiling of the Court House, providing them full freedom in expressing their skills and creativity.

 They created traditional painting motifs, motifs used in carvings, and original interpretations of plants and animals in the wild.
 Today, only 40 panels remain, many of them badly damaged.
-Curated by Louise Macul, this exhibition will feature high quality prints of a selection from the remaining panels.
+This exhibition will feature high quality prints of a selection from the remaining panels.